ryanloftus/StockAnalysis/README.md

 (ETFs) and displays a summary, technical analysis, recommendation trends, and news for the searched stock/ETF.

+## Visit the webpage
+To visit the webpage, go to https://ryanloftus.github.io/StockAnalysis/ or follow the Download Instructions.

 ## Download Instructions
 To get started using the Stock Analysis webpage:
 - Download bundle.js, index.html, and style.css into the same directory